Cacao and Coffee 101. Success Strategies for Small Farm Holders. Episode 1. Introduction

 Most of the pieces played by chamber orchestras were philosophically composed under the flow of transparency, excellence of resonance, with the intention to invade the fullness of the performance room that hosted the ensembles.
 We invite you to discover the most recognized chamber orchestras on the planet.
 It will be a delightful journey to find and disclose them.

 Today, for the inauguration of this saga, we have selected the Chamber Orchestra of Europe (https://coeurope.org/orchestra/about-us/).
 The piece performed is Haydn’s Symphony # 34 in D Minor.
-Joseph Haydn (1732-1809) was one of the 4 great composers of the First Viennese School of Classical Music.
+Joseph Haydn (1732-1809), Austrian, was one of the 4 great composers of the First Viennese School of Classical Music.
 Haydn repertoires are uniquely rich and beautiful.
 He was an autodidactic composer.
 And he was persistent, totally passionate about his work.
 Most of his compositions were produced in the Castle of Eisenstadt, under the patronage of the Esterhazy family, at the Austrian-Hungarian border.
-Haydn, Mozart, Beethoven, and Schubert were the big 4 titans of classical music of their time.
+Haydn, Mozart, Beethoven, and Schubert were the big 4 titans of the Austrian classical music of their time (Beethoven was born in Germany, but he moved to Vienna).

 Enjoy!